aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

 # TODO

+* Verify protocol (un)marshallers and plugins that deal with output shapes are functional with no input or output shape ref

 * Move EC2 protocol code into ec2 gem

 * Remove metadata from shapes, move these attributes onto the